The Need

 Villagers must relocate during the dry season to be near water sources.
 Only with the arrival of the next wet season can people return to their homes.
 This annual hunt for water prevents villages from building stable, basic infrastructure such as schools, markets, and medical clinics.
 Even when villages are able to build clinics or schools, the buildings can remain empty for up to six months year because the dry season forces villagers to find water.

-Add water, and life blossoms.
+Add water and life blossoms.

 Hope for a better life springs from a well.
 Children are healthier and can go to school, expanding their dreams and the possibility to fulfill them.
 Women don’t spend their days trekking long distances for water.
 Instead, they can spend their time growing food, making more nutritious meals for their families, and participating in the small businesses that pop up at markets.
 Clinics can be built and sustained when there is a well nearby.